nicolas-rempulski/h-ubu/README.md

 License
 =======
 H-Ubu is licensed under the Apache License 2.0.
-The project is founded by [akquinet A.G.](http://www.akquinet.de/en)
+The project was initially founded by [akquinet A.G.](http://www .akquinet.de/en), but is now founded by [Arrow-Group](http://arrow-group.eu).

 Documentation
 =============